candytale55/web-dev-fundamentals-archive/README.md

 # Message_Mixer_js

+> Takes a string and transforms it through different functions and display the output of that behavior to the console.

 <div>Three different ways to export modules in JavaScript.
 Message Mixer takes a string and transforms it with functions, including:</div> </br>

 <ul>